 Routine outpatient clinics: median 2-4 weeks

 Our nurse specialists provide an outpatient post-tropical screening clinic as well as a Hansen's dressings clinic.
-In addition, we have a Hansen's hand therapy clinic run by our occupational therapist.
+In addition, there is a hand therapy clinic run by our occupational therapist.

 Many infectious diseases lead to rapid changes in a patient's condition and so we tend to offer early follow-up appointments after discharge, to check that patients are continuing to improve.
 A typed discharge summary and follow-up plan is given to each patient and sent to the GP within 24 hours.